Felicity Green

-Felicity Green (born 26 June 1926) is a British fashion journalist and former newspaper executive.
+Felicity Green (26 June 1926 – 10 September 2026) was a British fashion journalist and newspaper executive.

 Early life and career

-Green was born in June 1926 and raised in Dagenham, Essex in rooms above a bike shop.
+Green was born on 26 June 1926 and raised in Dagenham, Essex, in rooms above a bike shop.
 From an impoverished Jewish background, Green's father ran a local shoe shop while her mother, though deaf, was the more formidable parent.
 Her father was cruel to her mother, although Green, their only child, attempted to control his behaviour.
 She did share a love of the cinema with him, and they saw two double features together each Thursday.
 From the movies, Green acquired her interest in glamour and fashion.

 Initially a short hand typist and secretary at Woman & Beauty in the 1940s, she was promoted to fashion editor within two years.
 After this she joined Housewife, where she assumed the same post, and then W.S.
 Crawford, the advertising agency, for a time.

 Mirror Group journalist

 In 1955, Hugh Cudlipp asked Green's opinion of Woman's Sunday Mirror, a publication for which he was responsible.
 Following a severe analysis, she was hired as Fleet Street's first female associate editor.
 The title was short-lived, being folded into Woman magazine.

 Green moved on to the Sunday Pictorial (as the Sunday Mirror was then named) in 1959 filling the same post as before.
-Since 1955, her immediate boss had been Lee Howard, and she became associate editor of the Daily Mirror in 1961 when Howard was appointed as the newspaper's editor.
-Green recalled her new colleagues response to her: "They were all being as helpfully 'feminine' as they could, which was the last thing I wanted.
+Since 1955, her immediate boss had been Lee Howard, and she became associate editor of the Daily Mirror in 1961 when Howard was appointed the newspaper's editor.
+Green recalled her new colleagues' response to her: "They were all being as helpfully 'feminine' as they could, which was the last thing I wanted.
 My plan was to make the pages interesting to men, too."

 Her responsibilities included women's editor, and to promote the interests of women in all areas of the newspaper's activities.
-Her writing for the paper included fashion, although Green wrote in 2011 that she is really more interested in style, and admitted to modelling herself on film star Audrey Hepburn.
+Her writing for the paper included fashion, although Green wrote in 2011 that she was really more interested in style, and admitted to modelling herself on film star Audrey Hepburn.
 For including the miniskirts of Mary Quant in the Mirror, Green was effectively threatened with the sack by Cecil King, then chairman of the International Publishing Corporation, of which the Mirror Group of Newspapers was a part.
 Cudlipp, by then chairman of the Mirror Group, supported her.
 According to Roy Greenslade, Cuidlipp told Green in December 1964: "I don't understand what you're doing but I trust you.
 So I've decided to give you the front and back pages of the Mirror to tell our readers what the Swinging 60s are all about."

 Sex, Sense and Nonsense, published in November 2014, is Green's anthology of her 1960s work for the Daily Mirror.